 WASHINGTON (AP) — For Republicans, there will be no one left to blame.

-Republicans preparing to take control of Congress and the White House next year right now are celebrating the chance to enact a new agenda for the country.
-That includes lowering taxes, securing the border and repealing President Barack Obama's health care law.
+As they prepare to take control of the White House and both chambers of Congress next year, Republicans are celebrating the opportunity to enact a new agenda for the country, including lowering taxes, securing the border and repealing President Barack Obama's health care law.

 But with that opportunity comes massive political risk: If President-elect Donald Trump and congressional Republicans don't deliver, they will face a serious reckoning with voters.
 That could begin with the 2018 midterm elections, when every House member and one-third of the Senate will be up for re-election.

-Said Sen. Ted Cruz of Texas: "It's time to put up or shut up.
+Said Sen. Ted Cruz of Texas, speaking Friday at the Federalist Society: "It's time to put up or shut up.
 There are no excuses."

 That sobering reality has been sinking in for GOP members of the House and Senate as they begin the early stages of planning an agenda for next year.

 Republicans point out that although they will control a majority in the Senate with 52 votes, that's well short of the 60-vote supermajority needed to advance most major initiatives, including Supreme Court nominees.
 So although Republicans would be able to use a legislative maneuver to send a health care repeal to Trump's desk with just a simple majority, other major objectives, including immigration and border enforcement, would require some degree of cooperation from minority Democrats.